A case review of Finlayson Estate,Re1

 “In the present case, the first branch of the test is met.
 I am satisfied from a review of the discovery evidence that Mr. Finlayson does not have a clear understanding of his duties.
 While he claims he can instruct counsel, it is clear that he is relying heavily upon Mr. Conrod, as well as counsel.
 I infer that counsel prepared the affidavit submitted in support of the show-cause application.
 This is evident from his answers on discovery.
 He appeared to have some recollection of certain events, but a weak grasp of other events. ….On the equally important second test, however, I am satisfied that Mr. Finlayson himself is the only person whose interest is at risk if he fails to properly administer the estate.
 He is the only beneficiary of the will.
 As was the case in Re J.J., it is my view that, although Mr. Finlayson has difficulties with vision and hearing and lacks a clear understanding of the proceeding or his position as executor, I believe, based on all the evidence, that he has sufficient presence of mind to instruct counsel in the circumstances.

 There is not a lot of case law on this particular issue.
-But, it behooves the reader to remember that when analyzing any potential ground for the removal of the executor there is a common theme to these cases.
-It is the seminal case of Lettersted v Broers12where the Privy Counsel that their main guide must be the welfare of the beneficiaries.
+But, it behooves the reader to remember that when analysing any potential ground for the removal of the executor there is a common theme to these cases.
+It is the seminal case of Letterstedt v Broers13 where the Privy Council held that their main guide must be the welfare of the beneficiaries.
 The higher the degree of incapacity the more likely it will impact on the welfare of the beneficiaries.
-The greater the negative impact on the beneficiaries the more likely a court will take steps to remove the executor.
+The greater the welfare of the beneficiaries is impacted, the more likely a court will take steps to remove the executor.

 All Posts in This Series